 - New TEL contract address (supported): 0x467bccd9d29f223bce8043b84e8c8b282827790f

 Note that the contract address is not used for deposit and withdrawal.
 Transfers to the contract address will not be recoverable.
-You can always find the deposit address from the KuCoin deposit page.
+You can always find the deposit address on the KuCoin deposit page.

 2. What To Do When Depositing the Wrong Crypto

-- Your KuCoin UID and registered email address or registered phone number.
+(1) Your KuCoin UID and registered email address or phone number.